 Now Jill is facing extradition to Italy to go on trial for murder, while desperately trying to remember what really happened.

 Jill’s narration is interspersed with interviews of various students from home and the Italy program, dialogues with a psychologist, and blog posts from a blog called “Justice for Simone” that won’t stop calling for Jill to end up behind bars.
 Some people are convinced this whole thing is ridiculous, while others are certain Jill is a murderess.
 Usually, I don’t care for this kind of narrative structure, but in this case it worked.

 I had absolutely no idea how things would end up, and I kept going back and forth about whether or not Jill was innocent or guilty.
 The whole thing is pretty brilliant structured and plotted, and I enjoyed every second of it (also, although there was tension, it wasn’t so intense that it stressed me out).

-Warning that there is some swearing, although not so much that I found it distracting from the story.
+Warning, With Malice does have some swearing, although not so much that I found it distracting from the story.
 Also a warning that you will never again feel comfortable using any sentences in a blog post, email, post-it note, or text that could ever be possibly badly construed in a murder trial.